MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 ms.collection: M365-collaboration
 description: "Learn how to review recent actions in SharePoint admin center."
 ---
-# Review recent Sharepoint site actions in SharePoint admin center
+# Review recent SharePoint site actions in SharePoint admin center

 With the recent actions panel, you can make changes to SharePoint site properties and review your most recent 30 actions in the [SharePoint admin center](/sharepoint/get-started-new-admin-center).